 The mining industry in South Africa is highly regulated in terms of its social and environmental performance, with companies having to uphold stringent standards, which in some cases go beyond the requirements of many international best practice guidelines, in order to maintain their licence to operate.
 Petra’s approach at all its operations is to go ‘beyond compliance’ in terms of meeting its health and safety, social, environmental and local community obligations, by adopting a holistic approach with the true long-term sustainability of each operation in mind and to do everything possible to positively enhance its direct sphere of influence.

-Petra’s FY 2016 Sustainability Report was prepared according to the GRI-G4 Mining and Metals reporting standards.
-Our sustainability policies and reporting processes are also aligned with international standards, including the UN Global Compact, the UN Universal Declaration of Human Rights, the Kimberley Process, the Extractive Industries Transparency Initiative, ISO 14001, OHSAS 18001 and the ILO Declaration on Fundamental Principles and Rights at Work.
+Petra’s FY 2020 Sustainability Report was prepared according to the GRI Standards, which are the benchmark for sustainability reporting globally.
+Our sustainability policies and reporting processes are aligned with international standards, including the UN Global Compact, the UN Universal Declaration of Human Rights, the Kimberley Process, the Extractive Industries Transparency Initiative, ISO 14001, OHSAS 18001 and the ILO Declaration on Fundamental Principles and Rights at Work.